 The meeting follows up on semi-annual public meetings established for those interested in climbing at New River and Gauley River areas, according to ranger Dave Bieri.

-More than 1,600 climbing routes ascend the cliffs along the New River Gorge National River, making the park one of the largest climbing areas in the eastern United States.
+More than 1,600 climbing routes ascend the cliffs along the New River Gorge National Park and Preserve, making the park one of the largest climbing areas in the eastern United States.

 Local officials, area residents, business owners, organizational representatives, and others interested in climbing are encouraged to provide feedback to the park.

 The 5:30-7:30 p.m. meeting will also include a question-and-answer period.

 Attendees who require additional information or special assistance to attend and participate in this meeting should contact Claire Rozdilski at 304-465-6526 or via email at email@example.com prior to October 25.